The Georgian Charter of Journalistic Ethics: History

-The Charter’s membership is ready to embrace any individual pursuing journalistic activity and sharing the Charter’s goals.
-The aspirants need to apply in writing to the Charter’s Council, which then makes the decision on the admission within a period no later than 2 months following the application.
+The Charter's membership is ready to embrace any individual pursuing journalistic activity and sharing the Charter's goals.
+The aspirants need to apply in writing to the Charter's Council, which then decides on the admission within a period no later than 2 months following the application.

-Initially, the Council was solely considering claims submitted against the signee journalists, but the general meetings held in December, 2013 resolved the consideration of applications against the non-signee journalists as well.
-Consequently, the number of cases has been increasing since 2014, and as per the December 2016 data, 105 cases has already been considered.
+Initially, the council was solely considering claims submitted against the signee journalists, but the general meetings held in December 2013 resolved the consideration of applications against the non-signee journalists as well.
+Consequently, the number of cases has been increasing since 2014, and as per the December 2016 data, 105 cases have already been considered.

 The organizational structure has also been developing gradually.
-In 2012, Tamar Kordzaia was appointed executive director of the Charter, followed by the establishment of the Charter’s Secretariat, headed by David Kldiashvili.
-At the beginning of 2013, Tamar Kordzaia quit her post, and was substituted by Tamar Rukhadze, replaced by Nata Dzvelishvili in 2015.
+In 2012, Tamar Kordzaia was appointed executive director of the Charter, followed by the establishment of the Charter's Secretariat, headed by David Kldiashvili.
+At the beginning of 2013, Tamar Kordzaia quit her post, and was substituted by Tamar Rukhadze, was replaced by Nata Dzvelishvili in 2015.

-Prior to the parliamentary elections of 2012, the Charter of Journalistic Ethics carried out a pre-election monitoring in conjunction with an established Slovak company Memo-98.
-The research targeted both the qualitative and quantitative data.
-Afterwards the Charter continued realizing various projects, as either a solitary effort or jointly with partner organizations.
+The Charter, an organization with a dynamic history of leadership transitions, saw the tenure of Nata Dzvelishvili as its executive director, who was succeeded by Giorgi Mgeladze.
+Mgeladze, known for his investigative journalism at Studia "Monitor" and his role as board chair for the Ethics Charter, gracefully concluded his service on the charter's board in 2019.

+In 2020, a new chapter unfolded as Mariam Gogosashvili assumed the role of executive director, steering the organization until the vibrant year of 2023.
+In November 2023, Lia Chakhunashvili became the Executive Director of the Charter.
+Following this, during the 15th general meeting held in December 2023, with active participation and voting from the Charter members, Nana Biganishvili was elected as the Chairman of the Board.

 Structure of the Charter

-The Charter’s supreme managing body is represented by the general meeting of the Charter’s members, convoked by the Council in December every year, where the members introduce changes and additions to the Charter’s regulations, and consider various issues.
+The Charter's supreme managing body is represented by the general meeting of the Charter's members, convoked by the Council in December every year, where the members introduce changes and additions to the Charter's regulations, and consider various issues.

-The Charter’s managing body is a nine-member council, elected by the signees at the general meeting.
+The Charter's managing body is a nine-member council, elected by the signees at the general meeting.
 The Council members are selected through assignment of quotas: three members picked out from journalists /editors registered in Tbilisi, and 6 members out of journalists/editors registered outside Tbilisi.

-The Council’s composition is updated on yearly basis by one-third.
+The council's composition is updated on yearly basis by one-third.
 The Council elects its head for a period of one year.
-The Council meetings are held at least monthly, apart from situations when no cases have been prepared for consideration in the Council, with no other issues pending.
+The Council meetings are held at least monthly, apart from situations when no cases have been prepared for consideration in the council, with no other issues pending.

 The Council appoints the executive director through a contest for one-year term.
-Control over the compliance with the Charter’s regulations and the spending of funds or other assets according to prescribed goals is realized by the Revision Commission of the Charter, composed of three members selected for a two-year term by the general meeting.
+Control over the compliance with the Charter's regulations and the spending of funds or other assets according to prescribed goals is realized by the Revision Commission of the Charter, composed of three members selected for a two-year term by the general meeting.
 The Revision Commission then appoints its head within a month following its establishment, and follows its own set of rules.